Archie Atkinson (ice hockey)

 Archibald Maynard Atkinson (February 17, 1886 – August 4, 1968) was a Canadian professional ice hockey player.
 He played with the Montreal Wanderers of the National Hockey Association in the 1912–13 season and 1913–14 season, appearing in a total of seven games.

+Atkinson was also a canoeist with the Britannia Yacht Club in Ottawa, though he lost his amateur status when he signed up as a professional hockey player.